Prep Girls Hockey Regionals: Early goals spark Black River Falls upset over Chippewa Falls/Menomonie

-Three early goals sparked the Black River Falls girls hockey team in a 6-2 upset victory over Chippewa Falls/Menomonie in the opening round of the playoffs on Thursday evening at Chippewa Area Ice Arena.
+CHIPPEWA FALLS, Wis. -- Three early goals sparked the Black River Falls girls hockey team in a 6-2 upset victory over Chippewa Falls/Menomonie in the opening round of the WIAA playoffs on Thursday evening at Chippewa Area Ice Arena.

 The seventh-seeded Tigers (11-12-1) found the back of the net three times in the first 14 minutes and 21 seconds of the contest to place the second-seeded Sabers (14-9-1) in a hole the team was unable to climb out of.